MagicScribble/BrightByte/index.md

 ---
 ## Visuals

-If you like visuals, you can find more at [Golden_hind page] (https://stock.adobe.com/contributor/208642118/Golden_hind)
+If you like visuals, you can find more at [Golden_hind.page] (https://stock.adobe.com/contributor/208642118/Golden_hind)

 ---